 Meningitis Vaccination Required

-A recent State Law (SB 62) updated the meningitis requirement to all students under the age of 22 entering a higher education institution to show proof of having the vaccine 10 days prior to the start of the term.
+State Law (SB 62) updated the meningitis requirement to all students under the age of 22 entering a higher education institution to show proof of having the vaccine 10 days prior to the start of the term.

 What Do I Need to Provide?